 Dear Not From Here,

 First off, I want you to know that you are not alone.
 It isn’t just you; there are lots of other women who are in the same lonely boat as you.
 If you have moved from your hometown to another town, you have joined the “not from here” club.

 It is not you.
 You are likely wonderful and a great friend.

 If you last practiced it in elementary school, you don’t really know how to go about making new friends as an adult.
 The more you practice the skill of making friends, the better you are at it.

 Not from Here, Not 1 of 150

 Once upon a time, young ladies had a card that those young men used to reserve each dance by writing their name.
 There were so many slots, one for each of the songs at the dance.
-Once all of a young lady’s dances were reserved, then her dance card was full.)
+Once all of a young lady’s dances were reserved, then her dance card was full.

 The 150 number is actually called the Dunbar number.
-Robin Dunbar, an anthropologist, identified that the people tend to naturally top out at 150 meaningful relationships.
+Robin Dunbar, an anthropologist, identified that the people tend to top out naturally at 150 meaningful relationships.

-What is a Meaningful Relationship?
+Dear Not From Here – What is a Meaningful Relationship?

 If you have a smaller family or distant from your family, physically or emotionally, then friends might rise to the level of intimacy and importance as a family.
 The Dunbar theory is just that a theory.

 Dunbar’s research included the Christmas card test.
 He looked at how many Christmas cards a set of British families sent out.
 The idea is that it takes an effort to send out a Christmas card: locating an address, buying a card, buying a stamp, and writing a note.

 Of course, Facebook has thrown a wrench into the Christmas card tradition.
 It does, however, give an idea of the difference between a Facebook friend and the type of meaningful relationships that Dunbar studied.